View Document Text

 subject to the company’s review and approval.

-Advisory Services Agreement Exhibit C.
+Advisory Services Agreement as Exhibit C.

 The sample fee schedule that follows is presented only for the purpose of